Auto Insurance Claim Advice

 The small claims court environment changes from court to court and from state to state.

-They are courts of limited jurisdiction, meaning that they can hear certain cases (i.e. no real property disputes, other than landlord tenant) and that they cannot hear cases over certain amount of damages (i.e. Washington small claims court maximum limit is $4,000).
+They are courts with limited jurisdiction, meaning that they can hear only certain cases (e.g. no real property disputes other than landlord-tenant disputes) and that they cannot hear cases over a certain amount of damages (e.g. Washington small claims court maximum limit is $4,000).

 When you are taking someone else to court, you are in a civil court.

-You do not have to show that something happed one way for sure, but it is more likely that it happened this way than some other way (more likely than not).
+You do not have to show that something happened one way for sure, but it is more likely that it happened this way than some other way (more likely than not).

 This lowers what you have to prove and you can point that out to a judge.
-In traffic light disputes, when there is a witness, that is what tips the balance one way or another.
+In traffic light disputes, when there is a witness, it tips the balance one way or the other.

-The witness might not be entirely credible, but it will put more weight on one side of the balance and probably get over the standard.
+The witness might not be entirely credible, but his testimony will put more weight on one side of the balance and probably push it over the standard.

-Note: insurance adjuster do not take any witness statement they believe is not “independent,” however, this does not apply to small claims.
+Note: Insurance adjusters do not take any witness' statement they believe is not “independent.”
+However, this does not apply to small claims.
 Judges look at all evidence, and they might not conclude that it is credible, but they will still take it into account.

 Then the judge asks questions if she has any and makes a decision.
 This is why it is important to also narrow the areas of dispute.
-(Different courts differ on this, but because these are citizens – non lawyers, they can argue from the table and do not have to stand up.
-It is always a good idea to ask “your honor, do I have to stand up?
+(Different courts differ on this, but because small claims involve citizens – not lawyers, they can argue from the table and do not have to stand up.
+It is always a good idea to ask “Your honor, do I have to stand up?”
 In this setting, they will tell you yes or no).

-In car accidents, you can dispute over the liability aspect (who is at fault), and the damages (who much to fix the car), or both.
+In car accidents, you can dispute over the liability aspect (who is at fault), and the damages (how much is needed to fix the car), or both.

 If fault is clear, then tell that to the judge.
-“Your honor, fault is clear on this circumstance, we are here to dispute the amount of the rental car.”
+You can say, “Your honor, fault is clear on this circumstance.
+We are here to dispute the amount of the rental car.”

 Traffict Ticket eBook